 *This post may contain affiliate links.
 Please see my disclosure for more details!*

-I have a GORGEOUS No-Bake Gingerbread Cheesecake recipe in my Christmas EBook, but that one is exclusive to that.
-Therefore, I thought I would do something quite rare for me, and do another Baked Cheesecake!
+I have a GORGEOUS white chocolate and ginger cheesecake recipe on my blog, but that one is a no bake recipe.
+Therefore, I thought I would do something quite rare for me, and do a baked cheesecake!
 I know, I know… the shock and the horror.
 However, I do really like them!
 They are a smidge more faffy.

 Baked Gingerbread Cheesecake!!